 Metal Construction is a semester long, co-educational, elective course, available to juniors and seniors.
+Students will proceed to work on projects including welding the metal frame for the Go-Cart and the Figure 8 car.
 Through instruction in this course the student will: